bezurn004/Obsi-Forge-Apedia/Oracles/Derelicts/OCL_Derelict_Looks.md

 | 96-100 | Time or reality distortion |
 ^table-ISSF-Core1-0-OclDerelictFirstLookOuter

-## Oracle: Derelict First Look: Inner
+## Oracle: Derelict First Look - Inner
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
+> If you go inside the derelict, this is the first thing you notice. ^guidance-OclDerelictFirstLookInner

 | 1d100 | Result |
 |:---:|:--- |
 | 1-3 | Abnormal gravity |